arun-kmr-singh/Human-and-AI-Synthesised-Speech-Detection-using-Machine-Learning/README.md

 # Human Voice vs AI Synthesised Voice Classification using Machine Learning.

 #### *This Project is Completed in MATLAB.
-All experiments and model traing is performed in MATLAB.*
+All experiments and model traing is performed in MATLAB Language and Software.*
 ### Key Terms : *Machine Learning, Audio Synthesis, Multimedia Forensics, AI Synthesised Audio, Human Voice, Spectral Analyisis.*

 **Abstarct** :